dodecaphonic/troikatech/_posts/2020-09-11-a-tour-of-typescript-as-a-statically-typed-fp-lang.markdown

 ## Putting it all together: Functional TypeScript in the workplace

-We've been successfully using all of the above (and very little more) at my day job for 10 months, building a robust HTTP API that's serving millions of requests per day, integrating with dozens of services.
+We've been using all of the above (and very little more) at my day job for 10 months, building a robust HTTP API that's serving millions of requests per day, integrating with dozens of services.
 It goes weeks between serving 500s, and using proper types to model computations that can fail forces the team to handle errors and introduce fallback strategies.

 I consider it a great technical success.
 But this is only part of the story: getting there required my team to find their footing and get comfortable.